44moles/Point2tree/README.md

 ![P2T](https://github.com/SmartForest-no/Point2tree/assets/5663984/1bd1f06f-41ca-40a4-98f2-d42f5055e9b3)

 # Installation steps of the pipeline
-The installation involves conda.

-The steps to take on Ubuntu 20.04 machine on a linux machine or in a docker:

 Easy way to run Point2tree:

 ```
 1. Run devcontainer
 2. micromamba activate pdal-env